This post may contain affiliate links. To find out more, click here

 Also, in Chinese Medicine, Ephedra was not used for weight loss.
 Instead, it was used for lung problems and viruses.
 And in particular, viruses like COVID-19.

-Understanding a virus: The Chinese Medical Paradigm
+Understanding The COVID-19 Virus: The Chinese Medical Paradigm

 In our western and modern day world, we understand viruses to be microscopic, pathogenic little pieces of hardware (for lack of a better word) that overtake our cells, use the cell’s equipment to multiply, and if our immune system cannot stop them, they create disease and wreak havoc in our bodies.